alimd94/FedVSR/README.md

 [![Python](https://img.shields.io/badge/Python-3.12%2B-brightgreen)](https://www.python.org/)
 # FedVSR: Towards Model-Agnostic Federated Learning in Video Super-Resolution (Under Review)

-This repository contains code and experiments for **FedVSR**, a method to train Video Super-Resolution (VSR) models under the Federated Learning (FL) paradigm.
+This is the official repository for **FedVSR** which contains code and experiments, a method to train Video Super-Resolution (VSR) models under the Federated Learning (FL) paradigm.
 The goal is to enable high-quality VSR while ensuring data privacy by not centralizing raw video data.
-This README provides instructions for installing dependencies, running experiments, and reproducing results.

-## Code References

-We use the official implementations of the following models:

-- **VRT** and **RVRT**:
-  The code for training and evaluating VRT and RVRT models is based on the official [KAIR Repository](https://github.com/cszn/KAIR/tree/master)

-- **IART**:
-  The implementation of IART is based on the official code released by [IART Repository](https://github.com/kai422/IART).

-Please refer to the respective repositories for additional details on model architecture, training strategies, and original paper references.

----

-## Project Overview

-- **What is FedVSR?**
-  FedVSR is a federated training framework that allows multiple clients to train a shared video super-resolution model without sharing their raw data.
-This approach preserves data privacy and is suitable for scenarios where raw video footage is sensitive.

-## 📚 Key Contributions
+## Key Contributions

 ✅ Introduced a **model-agnostic and stateless FL framework** for VSR